PJ-Oscheh/Mastermind/README.md

 ## Mastermind.Tests

 This contains tests for the game.
+The test code resides in `MastermindTest.cs`.
-In particular, it tests the game's methods for generating a random answer (verifying answers are four digits long consisting of numbers from 1-6 inclusive) and for generating a hint (verifying hints consist of `+` characters to indicate correct digit & placement, `-` characters to indicate correct digit but incorrect placement, no character for incorrect digits, and that `+` characters appear before `-` characters.
+In particular, it tests the game's methods for generating a random answer (verifying answers are four digits long consisting of numbers from 1-6 inclusive) and for generating a hint (verifying hints consist of `+` characters to indicate correct digit & placement, `-` characters to indicate correct digit but incorrect placement, no character for incorrect digits, and that `+` characters appear before `-` characters).

 Since the answer generation test relies on random number generation, it tests the generation procedure 10,000 times.
 The hint generation test is entirely deterministic, so that consists of a few unique test cases that cover a variety of guess/answer combinations.

+### Tests
+- `GenerateAnswerTest:void` - Answer generation test
+- `GenerateHintTest:void` - Hint generation test

 # Who's the Mastermind?